MCKnaus/NuisanceParameters/README.md

 - [x] Implement a progress bar
   - <img src="assets/progress_bar.gif" width="485" />
 - [ ] Create vignettes
+  - [ ] General tutorial notebook
-  - [ ] Explainer for different types of stacking
+  - [ ] Explainers for (1) different types of stacking, (2) different
-  - [ ] Explainer for different learners and ML methods
+    learners and ML methods and (3) clustering options
-  - [ ] Explainer for clustering
+- [ ] Fix already existing and newly created bugs
+  - [ ] Inability of the ensemble mechanism to work with a single `ml` method

 ### Envisioned features